 This means the device will not pick up potential interference from the scan and will blindly maintain a rhythm for the patient.

-If the patient is not pacer dependent, then they will temporarily turn off the device and monitor the patient while they’re in the scanner.
+If the patient is not pacer dependent, then they will temporarily turn off the device and monitor the patient while in the scanner.

 “They had someone here the entire time so they would be able to help me if there was any problem, but there were no problems at all,” says Annette.